imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Initiatives/good traits/Asceticism.md

 * **[Clean and beautify yourself](docs/sidebar1/Processes/Clean%20and%20beautify%20yourself.md):** Take care of your body with respect and gratitude, but avoid vanity or attachment to superficial beauty.
 * **[Take breaks to recharge](docs/sidebar1/Processes/Take%20breaks%20to%20recharge.md):** Rest when needed, but ensure your breaks don't become distractions.
 Use them to reflect and reconnect with your purpose.
-* **Worldly happiness as a means:** A good spouse, neighbor, home, and transportation are blessings, but they should be used to support your journey to Allah, not as ends in themselves.
+* **Worldly happiness as a means:** A good spouse, neighbor, home, and transportation are blessings that provide happiness, but they should be used to support your journey to Allah, not as ends in themselves.